 So what kind of NFL fan would benefit the most from a service like Game Pass?

-1. NFL fanatics who simply can't get enough
+1. NFL fanatics who consume tons of content

 For the NFL fan who loves keeping up with all of the action across the entire league, you can't get much better than Game Pass.
-The ability to watch condensed actions means you can practically watch every game every week.
+The ability to watch condensed NFL games means you can practically stay current with every team throughout the NFL season.

-2. Fantasy football owners who want to do their own scouting
+2. Fantasy football owners who like to scout player talent

 The ability to watch live preseason games means fantasy football owners can actively scout before their fantasy draft.
 The two new viewing angles provided by Coaches Film make it easier than ever to evaluate players on your cheat sheets.